Unitouch Studio

 User research

 I conducted in-depth user interviews with different profiles that could use Unitouch Studio.
-Ranging from mechanical engineers to audio designers, the idea was to create a tool easy to use and understand for people that were looking for design haptic effects.
+Ranging from mechanical engineers to audio designers, the idea was to create a tool easy to use and understand for a wide diversity of profiles who were looking for design haptic effects.

 I worked in depth with Actronika’s product manager and R&D director to evaluate the needs of users and create user personas to identify the user profiles and their possible behaviors.

-After Unitouch Studio’s first release, users and clients’ feedback was constantly integrated to enhance the application’s usability and to lighten the different workflows and actions to create haptic effects.
+After Unitouch Studio’s first release, users’ and clients’ feedback was constantly integrated to enhance the application’s usability and to simplify the different workflows and actions to create haptic effects.

 Once the different users’ profiles and actions were defined.
 The next step was to create a user interface.